cswhjiang/Transfer-Spectral-Clustering/README.md

 Transfer spectral clustering (TSC) source code.

-If there is any problem, please call me at cswhjiang@gmail.com
+If there is any problem, please call me at cswhjiang [at] gmail.com